juban879/MRU_COMP_1501_20204_Class/README.md

 Added Variables.java to show off how to work with variables.

-Added a change for the noon tutorial.
+Added a change for the 1pm tutorial.